Airline Counter: 26

 Air India

-Above is a Boeing 777-300ER (VT-ALS) arriving at Toronto Pearson (YYZ) from Delhi Indira Gandhi International Airport (DEL)
+Above is a Boeing 777-300ER (VT-ALR) departing at Toronto Pearson (YYZ) en route to Delhi Indira Gandhi International Airport (DEL)

 Korean Air